Hyderabad: 11 killed after fire breaks out at scrap warehouse

 V Papaiah, a regional fire officer, said that empty liquor bottles, paper, plastic and cable wires were found at the warehouse, according to The Times of India.
 “There were two rooms on the first floor and all the 11 bodies were recovered from one room lying on top of one another,” he said.
 “The bodies were charred beyond recognition.”

+Prime Minister Narendra Modi also announced that an ex-gratia amount of Rs 2 lakh each will be paid to the kin of the victims from the Prime Minister’s National Relief Fund.
+Modi said that he was pained by the loss of lives, and added that his thoughts were with the bereaved families.

-The Telangana government has announced an ex-gratia compensation of Rs 5 lakh to the kin of the victims.
-The state government will transport the bodies of those who died to Bihar.
+Telangana Chief Minister K Chandrashekar Rao expressed shock at the deaths due to the fire.
+He announced that the state government will give an ex-gratia compensation of Rs 5 lakh to the kin of the victims.
+He also directed state Chief Secretary Somesh Kumar to make arrangements to transport the victims’ bodies to Bihar.